 In most cases the repositories root folder becomes unavailable if it is stored on a network share.
 There are the following ways to solve the problem in this case:

-• Make sure that Network Service built-in account has read/write permissions for the repositories root folder.
+- Make sure that Network Service built-in account has read/write permissions

-• Make sure that UNC path is used to specify the path to the repositories root folder.
+Learn more about storing repositories on a network share. - Make sure that UNC path is used to specify the path to the repositories

 Any kinds of mapped drives are unsupported if your repositories root folder is stored on a network share.